LTUC/amman-dotnet-401d2/Curriculum/Class04/LAB.md

 their turn is over and it's time for the next players turn.
 You will have both play on the same board.

- Here are a couple of ideas for different classes that you can have.
-You are not required to have these classes, but it may be a good start for guidance...
+ Here is an outline for different classes that you have:
 - Game Board (this should construct/display the board after every turn with it's new state)
 - Player (This will hold the players information such as name or marker, in addition to any actions that user may take)